 Antipsychotics treat aggression, hallucinations, delusions, irritability and sleep disturbances.
 They work well for those who have good function prior to taking these medications.
 Improper escalation of the dosage and non-compliance are common causes of drug failure.

-Determining how to manage medications is a challenging task for the treating physician.
+Determining how to manage medications is a challenging task for the treating prescriber.
 It is necessary to determine which medication, at which dose is most likely to provide a benefit without excessive side effects.

-Upon further evaluation the patients mother reports that the patient has always enjoyed playing by himself and was an anxious child.
+Upon further evaluation, the patient’s mother reports that the patient has always enjoyed playing by himself and was an anxious child.
 About 18 months prior the presentation to the doctor the patient had some vague symptoms including social withdrawal and a flattened affect.
-In the early part of his senior year of high school he was noted to have a significant reduction in the quality of his school work.
+In the early part of his senior year of high school he was noted to have a significant reduction in the quality of his schoolwork.
 He went from being an A and B student to a C student.

-The patient was assessed to be at low risk for suicide or aggressive behaviors and it was determined that he could be managed as an outpatient.
+The patient was assessed to be at low risk for suicide or aggressive behaviors, and it was determined that he could be managed as an outpatient.

-After two weeks the patient shows significant improvement as he reports he no longer hears his brother and father talking in the other room.
-His mother reports his thinking appears much less delusional and his grooming is much improved.
+After two weeks, the patient shows significant improvement as he reports he no longer hears his brother and father talking in the other room.
+His mother reports his thinking appears much less delusional, and his grooming is much improved.
 He still is showing no motivation to go back to college or to get a job.

 It was decided to continue with intensive therapy and not increase the medication dose.
-If no improvement is seen in a few weeks increasing the dose to 4 mg twice a day with careful assessment of side effects will be considered.
-If no improvement is seen with this dose the dose is not increased as doses above 8 mg a day are associated with significant risk of EPS and the risk is more than the slight benefit that may be noticed with the increase in the dose.
+If no improvement is seen in a few weeks, increasing the dose to 4 mg twice a day with careful assessment of side effects will be considered.
+If no improvement is seen with this dose, the dose is not increased as doses above 8 mg a day are associated with significant risk of EPS, and the risk is more than the slight benefit that may be noticed with the increase in the dose.

-The patient was provided information regarding his disease and medications.
-He was also educated about the effect stress and over stimulation may have on the disease.
+The patient was provided with information regarding his disease and medications.
+He was also educated about the effect stress and over-stimulation may have on the disease.
 Patients need to understand the importance of recognizing the signs and symptoms of early decompensation, which may lead to relapse, such as irritability or insomnia.

 Psychotherapy, individual, group or family, is helpful for the schizophrenic patient.
 These sessions offer education, improve coping skills and provide support.
 Goals are to improve quality of life and reduce symptoms and hospitalizations.

-Skills training help the schizophrenic patient enter the work force.
+Skills training help the schizophrenic patient enter the workforce.
 Supportive employment can help patients find jobs and maintain steady employment.

-The use of other health care professionals can significantly aide the schizophrenic patient and their families manage this disease.
+The use of other health care professionals can significantly aide the schizophrenic patient and their families in managing this disease.
 Social workers can help work with the family and set up services such as vocational training, support groups, and living arrangements if necessary.
 Many schizophrenic patients live in specialized housing as many are unable to live alone.
 Dietitians can help the patient manage dietary issues.
 Schizophrenic patients often have poor diets.
 The use of antipsychotic medications increases the risk of weight gain, diabetes and hypercholesterolemia.
 Dietitians can help improve diets to minimize the risk of these conditions.